 - This applies to sex as well.
 Far from considering it taboo, Judaism considers sex to be merely very private - and in fact very holy.
 There is a commandment for a husband and wife to have sexual relations as often as possible, and aside from religious restrictions based on the woman's cycle and restrictions on privacy, you're encouraged to be fruitful and multiply (it is in fact the first Mitzvah in the Torah, appearing in the first chapter of Genesis).

 : While Jewish thought certainly includes spiritual reward and punishment, an important saying in Tractate Avoth urges its adherents not to do things for the reward, but simply because it's God's will.
 When looking at the Bible iself, no afterlife is mentioned: the Garden of Eden is a place from which humans were eternally banned.
 Over the centuries, from the Mishna and the Talmund and on, the ideas of Heaven and Hell started appearing (in correlation with Christian thought).
-However, the idea of an eternal hell is not included in most Jewish thought; the closest thing to it is "Gehinnom", a sort of temporary Purgatory where the bad aspects of a soul are burned out of it before allowing it to ascend to the Garden of Eden, or Heaven.
 It should be remarked that over the last few decades (a century at most) Haredi rabbis began incorporating eternal hell into their threat system.
 There is a character called Ha'Satan (Hebrew for "the Adversary") but he is generally identical to the Evil Inclination - a tempter, not a fallen angel or leader of Hell.
 In the visualization of Man's Final Judgment, Satan is the prosecuting attorney.
 He is balanced by the Good Inclination.
 Note that many rabbis, such as Maimonides, see these as metaphorical for internal struggle rather than actual spiritual beings.

-That said, one of the big unspoken things about Judaism is that we don't focus on the afterlife at all.
+Traditionally, Jewish thought on the afterlife has typically ranged from, "We don't know," to intimations that there's nothing at all (as it says in Ecclesiastes, "The dead know nothing, neither have they any more reward,").
 With the notable exceptions of Maimonides and Nachmanides, we leave any mention of the afterlife at naming it "Ha'Olam Ha'Ba" (the World to Come), because it's unknowable to the living.

 People of the Book